Professor-G/AstroDynamics/docs/source/Orbital_Mechanics.rst

 Euler vs Runge-Kutta
 ------------------

-** Plot the energy error up to 10 orbits for the Euler and RK4 integrators. **
+** Plot the energy error up to 10 orbits for the Euler and RK4 integrators, using a timestep of 1e-2. **

-The integrator parameter can be set to either 'euler' or 'runge-kutta':
+The integrator parameter can be set to either 'euler' or 'runge-kutta'.

 .. code-block:: python

     from AstroDynamics import orbits
     import numpy as np